 We took two humans, one named after Kyle from FFI, and one named Sara – not necessarily after the princess from FFI, but you can pretend.

 That was relatively straightforward.
 Let’s ruin it by moving on to something more complicated!
 Mutants, called Espers in Japan, are the magic-users.
 Four of their inventory slots are permanently taken up by spell/ability slots, dramatically reducing their ability to carry armour, weapons and restoratives.
 They gain spells and abilities completely at random, which can eradicate your good spells in a blink.
 In fact, given the way the system works, bad spells are more likely than good ones, so unless you constantly save and restore, you could easily end up with crap.
 In the Marathon, we got around this by settling into the idea that our Mutant would never have good spells, and so we were never disappointed!
 This was definitely my worst run with mutant abilities, ever, across both FFLI and LII, over the course of nineteen years.
 If you’re having trouble with Abilities, like us, spell books are available.
 In fact they often have better copies of the spells Mutants get as Abilities!
 But they’re going to cost you a pretty penny, use the same irreparable durability system as weapons, and they take up an equipment slot.

 As for stats, every source on the internet will tell you that Mutants level up like characters in FFII.
 They use light weapons and gain Agility, heavy weapons and they gain Strength.
-Magic is gained by using spells, HP by getting hit, and Defence might raise if planets are aligned and the nearest hardboiled egg stands up on two feet and does the macarana – not very often.
+Magic is gained by using spells, HP by getting hit, and Defence might raise if planets are aligned and the nearest hardboiled egg stands up on two legs and does the macarana – not very often.
 That’s what we’re told in the manual and that’s how it works in FFLII.

 It’s a lie.